simondparsons/hyperspectral/README.md

              indicated points within the image.
 Also has the option to specify which bands to pull out.

-clicker.py : some code grabbed from the internet.
-Should allow
+clicker.py : some code grabbed from the internet which allows the
-             selection of an roi within an image.
-Not clear how useful it is.
+             selection of a set of RoIs within an image and then calculates the average spectral reflectance across those regions.

 fragment.py : some stuff that may or may not be useful.